vilicvane/thenfail/README.md

 npm install thenfail --save
 ```

+If you are using TypeScript, ThenFail requires version 1.6 to compile correctly.

 ## Create a promise from the scratch

 My personal promise experience began with [Q](https://github.com/kriskowal/q/) (a popular Promises/A+ implementation).